 What is Coercive Control?

-Coercive control is an umbrella term describing a pattern of abuse that includes physical violence, but also includes manipulation, intimidation and threatening behaviour used to terrorise the victim.
-Many people choose to focus on the physical aspect of this as it is far better understood.
-Emotional abuse, however, is a lot more subtle, and utilises the drip drip effect.
-This is when abuse starts small and infrequent, such that incidents in isolation might not be considered abusive.
+Coercive control is an umbrella term describing a pattern of abuse which can include physical abuse, manipulation, intimidation and threatening behaviour used to terrorise the victim.
+Many people choose to focus on the physical aspect of this as it is better understood, but emotional abuse can be equally debilitating.
+Emotional abuse is much more subtle, and utilises the drip drip effect, where abuse starts small and infrequently, such that incidents in isolation might not be considered abusive.
 Victims will often not recognise that they are in an abusive relationship, because it is so gradual.
 But then the abuse escalates, to the point where they become a victim of intimate terrorism, perpetually terrified to say or do the wrong thing for fear of their partner's reaction.

 There are many forms of abusive behaviour that are not physical; we have listed 10 examples below.